If you are reading this it is highly likely that a portion of your emails are landing in SPAM.

 63).
 IP not having Return Path Certificate

 Return Path is a company that provides data and insights to help organizations optimize their email marketing.
 They also provide certificates (to ESPs) that is used as a signal of better authority by major email providers.
-You can check more details about that here.
+Check more details.

 64).
 IP used for phishing attacks

 Here are other reasons which lead to poor IP reputation.
-These are same as what effects the domain as well, so I won't go into in depth detail:
+These are same as what effects the domain as well, so I won't get into details:

 65).
 Purchased email list